mkallipo/affiliation-matching/README.md

 - `dictionaries/dix_mult`, `dictionaries/dix_city`, `dictionaries/dix_country`: three more pickled dictionary with keys legalnames and alternativenames of organizations in the ROR database, necessary in the case where different organizations share the same name.

-- `testing/matching.ipynb`: Is a Jupyter Notebook for testing the code.
-In addition to the JSON file (`dois_match.json`) it returns two EXCEL files (`affis_match.xlx` and `dois_match.xlx` respectively), one with the distinct affiliations of the JSON input, the matched organizations and the corresponding similarity scores and one with the DOIs of the JSON input and the matched organizations and the similarity scores.

 - `testing/sample.json`: Is a sample of 1000 DOIs obtained from 300 json files from the Crossref database, which can be used for testing and validation purposes.

 - `testing/dois_match.json`, `testing/affs_match.xlx` and `testing/dois_match.xlx`: The outputs for the `testing/sample.json` file as described above.